GENERAL TERMS AND CONDITIONS SKI SCHOOLS

 4.1 The customer is entitled to withdraw from the contract unilaterally and without further obligation, in particular without the obligation to pay a fee or a cancellation fee, under the following conditions in writing (email is sufficient).

 4.2 In the case of private and group courses, withdrawal is allowed up to 3 days before the first day of the service without further obligations on the part of the client.

-4.3 In the case of group courses, in addition, in the event of illness or accident which makes it impossible to participate in the booked service, withdrawal is permitted for the period of the following day from the occurrence of the hindrance, if the customer presents a medical certificate to the ski school.
+4.3 In the case of group courses, in addition, in the event of illness or accident which makes it impossible to participate in the booked activity, withdrawal is permitted on the following day after the occurrence of the illness or accident, provided that the customer presents a medical certificate to the ski school.
 The ski school will either issue a credit note for the proportionate payment to be remunerated or refund the proportionate payment to the customer at the choice of the customer.

 4.4 In all other cases the customer is not entitled to withdraw from the contract without the express, written consent of the ski school and must pay the full remuneration.
 This also applies in particular to the case of non-appearance or late appearance on the agreed date.

 4.5 The ski school is entitled to withdraw from the contract at any time if the customer’s participation in courses takes place under the influence of alcohol, drugs or medication which no longer guarantee safe participation.
 The same applies if the customer persistently resists the instructions of the ski school, the instructors or the care personnel (see point 9.4).
 The customer is not entitled to any claims in the event of such a termination of contract; in particular, the customer is also obliged to pay the full remuneration.